Apply for planning permission

 How to apply

-For the majority of applications, you can apply online using the Planning Portal.
+For the majority of applications, you can apply using the Planning Portal.

 Download application forms

-This facility allows forms for any application type to be downloaded for submission to the council on paper if required.
-As not all application types can be applied for online, the Planning Portal provides a list of applications for which the online service is not yet available.
+If you are unable to apply online, this facility allows paper application forms for any application type to be downloaded for submission to us on paper if required.
+As not all application types can be applied for online, the planning portal provides a list of applications for which the online service is not yet available.

-If your proposal encroaches onto land that is not in your ownership (for example, by the eaves or guttering overhanging a boundary, or new access through Highway land) you may not be able to proceed without your neighbour's agreement, even if you have planning permission.
-Please download the relevant Notice to Owners form.
+If part or all of your proposal will be carried out on or over owned by someone else (for example, by the eaves or guttering overhanging a boundary, or a new driveway across the pavement) you may not be able to proceed without your neighbour's agreement, even if you have planning permission.
+For your planning application to be valid you must notify your neighbour using the notice to owners form.

 The Community Infrastructure Levy (CIL)